 Siyi Chen

-Before that, I obtained my B.S.E in Computer Science from University of Michigan-Ann Arbor, and my B.S.E in Electrical and Computer Engineering from Shanghai Jiao Tong University.
-I was luckily advised by professor David Fouhey and mentored by Shengyi Qian on 3D computer vision.
+Prior to my PhD, I received a B.S.E. in Computer Science from University of Michigan-Ann Arbor, and a B.S.E. in Electrical and Computer Engineering from Shanghai Jiao Tong University.
+During my undergraduate studies, I worked with Prof. David Fouhey and Dr. Shengyi Qian on 3D computer vision.

 profile photo